razerofficial/UE4ChromaSDK/README.md

 10. FChromaSDKColors UChromaSDKPluginBPLibrary::CreateRandomColors1D(int elements)
     * Returns a one-dimensional color array of random colors given the number of elements to create.

-11. TArray<FChromaSDKColors> UChromaSDKPluginBPLibrary::CreateRandomColors2D(int maxRows, int maxColumns)
+11. TArray&lt;FChromaSDKColors&gt; UChromaSDKPluginBPLibrary::CreateRandomColors2D(int maxRows, int maxColumns)
     * Returns a two-dimensional color array of random colors given the number of rows and columns to create.

 <a name="examples"></a>